paraspell/docs/docs/api/xcmP.md

 });
 ```

-AccountId32 and AccountKey20 addresses can be directly copied from PolkadotJS as our SDK has a handler to convert it into the desired hex string automatically.

-Eg. use standard public key `141NGS2jjZca5Ss2Nysth2stJ6rimcnufCNHnh5ExSsftnAA`
-Instead of `0x84fc49ce30071ea611731838cc7736113c1ec68fbc47119be8a0805066df9bAA`

 ### Parachain to Parachain (HRMP)
-The following endpoint allows got creation of Parachain to Parachain XCM call.
+The following endpoint allows creation of Parachain to Parachain XCM call.
 This call is specified by Parachains selected as origin - `from` and destination - `to` parameters.

 **Endpoint**: `POST /x-transfer`